Skip to main content

 How tip-outs work

-Updated June 2026
+Updated July 2026

-A tip-out is the portion of your tips you hand off to other staff who helped serve your tables, like the bar, bussers, food runners, and sometimes the house.
+A tip-out is the portion of your tips you hand off to other staff who helped serve your tables, like the bar, bussers, food runners, and sometimes the host stand.
 It is usually figured as a percentage of your sales or your tips, or a flat amount, and it comes out of what you made before you count your night as done.

 How is a tip-out calculated?